-Day classes are Monday - Thursday from 8:00 a.m. to 1:00 p.m.
-Evening classes are Monday - Thursday 5:30 p.m. to 10:30 p.m.
+Day classes will be held Monday through Thursday from 8:00 a.m. to 1:00 p.m.
+Evening classes will be held Monday through Thursday from 5:30 p.m. to 10:30 p.m.
+It is the expectation of Milan Institute that Massage Therapy students will complete hours towards the Clinical Internship while enrolled in other Massage Therapy courses.